 Analyzing Evidence presents case studies that demonstrate how scholars interpret different kinds of historical evidence in world history.
-The data from the 1910 census of the Hapsburg Monarchy was collected for most towns and cities throughout the Monarchy every few years from between 1880 and 1910.
+In the video below, historian Mills Kelly discusses the data from the 1910 census of the Hapsburg Monarchy.
+The census data was collected for most towns and cities throughout the Monarchy every few years from between 1880 and 1910.
 It covers occupation, disease, language, and literacy for men and women separately.
-You also see a rare photograph of women from Bohemia.
+In the menu below, you will also be able to view a rare photograph of women from Bohemia.
 Information about women during this period is especially difficult for historians to uncover, and these sources can provide valuable insights into women’s daily lives.
-What kinds of information can you gather from the census data alone?
+As you view the video consider: What kinds of information can you gather from the census data alone?
 What can data on tuberculosis say about women’s social status and daily activities?
 What can you determine about women’s lives from data on literacy and occupation?
 What other sources might you use to draw conclusions about women’s lives in Bohemia in the late Hapsburg Monarchy?

 1. What can you learn from census data?

 When I set out to be a historian, I never thought that I would spend a lot of time reading census data.
 The problem that I confronted in my work on nationalism in the Hapsburg Monarchy is that the average person in the late 19th and early 20th century is largely invisible.

 We often have to rely on what journalists said about the working class or about rural women.
 We have to rely on what members of Parliament said in their speeches which, of course, are highly tinged by their political programs.
 We have to rely on memoirs of members of the elite describing their interactions with common people.
 Or we have to rely on a very small number of memoirs or surviving letters that average people left behind.
 And this gives a really incomplete picture.
 So I turned to census data in an attempt to try to reconstruct, at least partially, the lives of average people.